Letis-mvg/Final_Encoding_Project_TEI-_3/Reflexive_note_Final_encoding.md

 # Difficulties encountered

 I also struggled with Schematron constraints at first.
 My initial rules did not work as expected, but by simplifying the XPath expressions and testing them step by step, I managed to enforce stanza length constraints successfully.
 This last part was particularly difficult for me.
 Oxygen kept crashing and I really struggled to associate my RNG document with my 3 XML schemas.
+I was unable to achieve my goal.
+I was able to create a valid ODD document, from which I generated the HTML documents and the RNG file.
+However, I was unable to perform the validations with my XML documents.